OlofBlomqvist/marlowe-rs/readme.md

 - Same with old marlowe instances on-chain: will not be possible to parse datum or redeemer using v 1.13+.

-- The plutusdata encoding is not currently the same as used in marlowe-cardano repo for Address data.
-This will be updated as soon as I have time to do so.

-### Main Features
+### Features
 - Deserialize Marlowe contracts in to Rust types.
 - Serialize the Rust types back in to Marlowe.
 - Tokenization of Marlowe contracts.
 - Serialize marlowe-dsl to json for use with the marlowe-cli tool etc.
 - Decode marlowe datum (state + continuation contract) from cborhex/json
 - Decode marlowe input (spend|redeemer) from cborhex/json.
-- Encode marlowe datum (state + continuation contract) to cborhex/json
+- Encode marlowe datum (state + continuation contract) to cborhex/json/marlowe.
-- Encode marlowe input (spend|redeemer) to cborhex/json.
+- Encode marlowe input (spend|redeemer) to cborhex/json/marlowe.
-- Compiles to WASM.

-### Experimental features (wildly unstable)
 - Initialization of contract variables.

 ### Planned features